appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/use-notion-as-database-on-appsmith.md

 ![Screenshot eight](/img/notion-appsmith-8.png)

-To include response from the API in this table use the moustache syntax to write JS in Appsmith.
+To include response from the API in this table use the mustache syntax to write JS in Appsmith.

 ```
 {{